 Warning: Do not approach wild dolphins

 As a general rule, the resort asks that visitors do not approach or feed any of the wild animals at Tangalooma, except if taking part in one of the resort’s organised activities.
 This is to ensure minimal negative human impact on all animals that call this area home.
-With regards to dolphins, regulations in Moreton Bay state that “a person in water must not, without reasonable excuse, move any closer than 100 metres to a dolphin”.
+Regulations in Moreton Bay also state that “a person in water must not, without reasonable excuse, move any closer than 100 metres to a dolphin”.

 Brisbane Kids thanks Tangalooma Island Resort for sponsoring our writer and her family on their holidays to the lovely Tangalooma Island Resort and Moreton Island.
 Costs were covered.
 All the opinions stated in this review are true, honest and genuine with the sole aim of providing enough information for families to make an informed decision about future holidays to this wonderful local leisure destination.